Vivendi raises profit goal on games strength

-PARIS Vivendi, a conglomerate whose interests range from entertainment to telecom, raised its annual profit target by 8 percent, to 2.7 billion euros (2.16 billion pounds), because of strong video game sales, though weakness persisted at its key French telecom unit.
+PARIS Vivendi (VIV.PA), a conglomerate whose interests range from entertainment to telecom, raised its annual profit target by 8 percent, to 2.7 billion euros ($3.43 billion), because of strong video game sales, though weakness persisted at its key French telecom unit.

 The group, which is in the midst of a strategy review and is working on asset sales, posted revenue for the third quarter in line with analysts' average estimates, and operating and net profit ahead of estimates.